It Really Hurts Me Girl

 "It Really Hurts Me Girl" is a song and single by American group, The Carstairs.

 In the UK, DJ Ian Levine, having heard this song played on radio in Miami, acquired a copy and played it during a Northern soul event at the Blackpool Mecca in 1973.
 It caused controversy as it was not to the liking of those who preferred traditional Northern soul music based on a sound and rhythm similar to that traditionally emanating from the Motown label.
 The song is credited with stating a new musical genre that came to be known as modern soul music.

+The song is rated No. 83 on the Far Outmagazine 100 greatest northern soul songs of all-time list.